International Law Enforcement Academy (ILEA)

 The ILEA Policy Board has designated the Drug Enforcement Agency (DEA) as the Lead Agency, to provide infrastructure and program support for this Academy and the Board provides overall policy guidance for the operation of the academy.
 The Department of State funds most of the training at the ILEA through the Bureau for International Narcotics and Law Enforcement (INL).
 Some specialized courses are funded by other USG agencies and/or foreign governments.

 Courses are selected on the basis of needs assessments conducted by the USG to evaluate both the needs of the target nations and those of the USG.
 The ILEA program also relies for suggestions about useful training on input from the participating countries.
 The selection of courses is approved by the ILEA Steering Group.
 Currently, ILEA Bangkok conducts a six-week management course and approximately twenty specialized courses – lasting one to two weeks – in a variety of criminal justice topics.
-Participants are nominated by all eligible ASEAN countries (Burma has been excluded due to Congressional concerns over human rights issues), People’s Republic of China (PRC) and its Special Administrative Regions (SAR) of Hong Kong and Macau.
+Participants are nominated by all eligible ASEAN countries, People’s Republic of China (PRC) and its Special Administrative Regions (SAR) of Hong Kong and Macau.

 Initial offers of training to participating nations are made through the U.S. Embassies in the countries concerned.
 Participants nominated by these countries are vetted to ensure that attendees meet US requirements that exclude intelligence officers and known violators of human rights.
 The ILEA maintains an ever expanding list of alumni and engages in several activities to ensure that alumni obtain the maximum benefit from their training.